Archive for: Polish Act on access to public information

 May 23rd, 2012, Tomasz Rychlicki

 On 5 February 2011, Bogusław Kler, a Polish patent and trade mark attorney, requested Anna Korbela, the President of the Polish Chamber of Patent Attorneys, to disclose information concerning, inter alia, copy of the audio recording of the National Convention of Patent Attorneys that was held in 2010.
-The President answered that this request should be decided by the National Council of Patent Attorneys.
+The President answered that such request should be dealt with and decided by the National Council of Patent Attorneys.
 Bogusław Kler filed a complaint for failure to act (administrative inaction).
 Mr Kler argued that the President did not properly consider his request or did not issue a refusal decision.

 Access to public information, case XVI K 112/11